herculesgabriel/readingBible/books/john.md

 `35` The next day John was there again with two of his disciples. `36` When he saw Jesus passing by, he said, "Look, the Lamb of God!"

 `37` When the two disciples heard him say this, they followed Jesus. `38` Turn around, Jesus saw them following and asked, "**What do you want?**"
-<br> They said, "Rabbi" (which means "Teacher"), **"where are you staying?"**
+They said, "Rabbi" (which means "Teacher"), **"where are you staying?"**

 `39` "**Come,**", he replied, "**and you will see.**"
-<br> So they went and saw where he was staying, and they spent that day with him.
+So they went and saw where he was staying, and they spent that day with him.
 It was about four in the afternoon.

 `40` Andrew, Simon Peter's brother, was one of the two who heard what John had said and who had followed Jesus. `41` The first thing Andrew did was to find his brother Simon and tell him, "We have found the Messiah" (that is, the Christ). `42` And he brought him to Jesus.
-<br> Jesus looked at him and said, "**You are Simon son of John.
+Jesus looked at him and said, "**You are Simon son of John.
 You will be called Cephas**" (which, when translated, is Peter).

 ## Jesus Calls Philip and Nathanael